 Take Your One Year Old Swimming

 I loved taking my babies swimming.
-I was nervous at first and went with my husband to start with but once I’d got the hang of getting in and out of the pool while holding the baby I happily went by myself.
+I was nervous at first and went with my husband to start with but once I’d got the hang of getting in and out of the pool while holding the baby, I happily went by myself.
 Swimming is a great sensory experience for babies and you’re doing something really useful by getting them comfortable in the water from a young age.

 Go on a Coffee Date with Your Baby

 It might not sound that exciting but babies are usually quite happy to just watch the world go by with you.
 Sitting in a cafe, enjoying a hot drink while your baby has a snack can be a really pleasant way to spend an hour together.
+It works particularly well if you choose a busy town centre with lots going on.

 Visit a Soft Play Centre